"While we can never do enough for our defenders and their loved ones, we can always do a little more."

 Founder.
 President.
 Chairman.

-For nearly forty years, Gary Sinise has stood as an advocate of America’s service members.
-It began in the early 80’s with his support of Vietnam Veterans groups and the creation of Vets Night, a program offering free dinners and performances to veterans at the Steppenwolf Theatre in Chicago.
-His commitment continued into the 90’s working on behalf of the Disabled American Veterans organization which he continues to actively support.
-Since the attacks of September 11th, 2001, his dedication to our nation’s active duty defenders, veterans and first responders has become a tireless crusade of support, service and gratitude to all those who protect our freedom and serve our country.
+For nearly 40 years, Gary has stood as an advocate on behalf of America’s service members.
+It began in the early ‘80s, supporting local Vietnam veterans groups in the Chicago area, and into the ‘90s, when his portrayal of Lt.
+Dan formed an enduring connection with service members throughout the military community, and as he worked on behalf of the Disabled American Veterans organization, which he continues to actively support today.
+Following the attacks of September 11, 2001, Sinise’s dedication to our nation’s active duty defenders, veterans, first responders and their families has become a tireless crusade of support, service and gratitude for all those who protect our freedom and serve our country.

 His portrayal of Lt.
 Dan Taylor in the landmark film Forrest Gump formed an enduring connection with servicemen and women throughout the military community.

 In 2003, after several USO handshake tours, he formed the “Lt.
 Dan Band” and began entertaining troops serving at home and abroad.
 Over the years, the 13-piece cover band has performed hundreds of shows for charities and fundraisers supporting wounded heroes, Gold Star families, veterans and troops around the world.